edgedb/edgedb/docs/guides/deployment/heroku.rst

 you will need to check the ``dbschema/edgeql-js`` directory in to your git repo after running ``yarn edgeql-js``.
-The ``edgeql-js`` command cannot be run during the build step on Heroku because it needs access to a running EdgeDB instance which is not available at build time on Heroku.
+The ``edgeql-js`` command cannot be run during the build step on Heroku because it needs access to a running
+|Gel| instance which is not available at build time on Heroku.

 .. code-block:: bash